 - Retire unnecessary applications

 - Set alerts for exceeding preset spending thresholds

 There are lots of risks involved in migrating data to the cloud, such as compliance violations, insecure APIs, misconfigured servers, malware, etc. While organizations are becoming increasingly aware of these risks, the number of companies that are confident in their ability to resolve security alerts when they arise is still small.
 One of the main reasons is many organizations are struggling to find either the skills or the staff to handle these risks.

-Major cloud providers such as AWS, Microsoft Azure and Google Cloud have invested heavily in their technologies to insure data stored in their data centers against cyber attacks.
+Major cloud providers such as AWS, Microsoft Azure, and Google Cloud have invested heavily in their technologies to insure stored data in their data centers against cyber attacks.
 They also offer robust tools and solutions to help you secure your data during and after your cloud migration, but you still need to have DevOps engineers experienced with those technologies to help you make the right configurations.

 Cloud service providers often provide cloud managed services where they will help you maintain, manage and secure your cloud data with activities such as:

 - Ensure access permissions are assigned and used correctly.

 - Detect and prevent data breaches, exfiltration, or unwanted destruction of sensitive data.

 - Conduct frequent backups on cloud systems to prevent data loss.